Ben-Brady/workify/README.md

 ## Cleanup

-In order to terminate workers when you don't need themm `createWorker` and `createWorkerPool` both return the actual workers as their second return value.
-You can use this in your framework to perform cleanup
+In order to terminate workers when you don't need them, `createWorker` and `createWorkerPool` both return the actual workers as their second return value.
+You can use this in your framework to perform cleanup.

-Here's how you'd do it in Solid.js:
+For example, in Solid.js it would look something like this:

 ```ts
 const useWorker = <T extends WorkerInterface>(url: string): T => {